moodle-an-hochschulen/moodle-theme_boost_union/README.md

 This setting is already available in the Moodle core theme Boost.
 For more information how to use it, please have a look at the official Moodle documentation: http://docs.moodle.org/en/Boost_theme

+### Tab "Page"

+In this tab there are the following settings:

+#### Navigation

+##### Back to top button

+With this setting a back to top button will appear in the bottom right corner of the page as soon as the user scrolls down the page.
+A button like this existed already on Boost in Moodle Core until Moodle 3.11, but was removed in 4.0.
+With Boost Union, you can bring it back.

 ### Tab "Branding"

 In this tab there are the following settings: